ScottHand/graphql-inversify-api-gateway/README.md

 ### Run project (locally)
 This project is designed to **only run locally** so that the focus remains on the OO design and implementations aforementioned and has not been instrumented to deploy to an AWS Account.

+The project is able to run locally because of the use of the `serverless-offline` and `serverless-localstack` plugins.

 Use the following procedures to run the application locally: